pjc0247/LittleHelperForUnity/README.md

 ### Distance Ruler
 ![img](img/ruler.png)

-You can measure ditance between 2~ objects by selecting them.
-This is pretty useful when you are working with an UI guidelines (such as zepplin).
+Measuring ditance between more than 2 objects by selecting.
+This is useful when you are working with an UI guidelines (such as zepplin).

 ### Object Size
 ![img](img/sizeview.png)